Accelerate table datasets

 |Buckets||Displays the number of index buckets spanned by the table acceleration summary.|

 Click Rebuild to rebuild the summary.
 You might want to do this if you suspect that there has been data loss due to a system crash or a similar mishap.
-Splunk Enterprise rebuilds summaries when you edit a table, or when you disable and reenable table acceleration.
+The Splunk software rebuilds summaries when you edit a table, or when you disable and reenable table acceleration.

 Click Update to refresh the acceleration summary detail information.